Making maths feel relevant to learners

 Highlighting the numeracy in other areas of the curriculum can also help learners build confidence with maths.
 It helps them recognise where maths is useful and also develops their ability to use maths in a range of contexts.

 As a teacher, taking a topic or subject and determining ‘where’s the maths in that?’ is a great place to start.
 Timelines might fit into history topics, for example, or graphs into geography.
 Or you could take an aspect of maths that you’re teaching and explore ways it can be supported by other curriculum areas – for instance, where might fractions come into other subjects?
 Rhythm in music could be one example.
 Work with colleagues with various specialisms to explore this if you can.
-You could have a school maths day or maths week where mathematical opportunities are brought into all lessons – National Numeracy Day could be a good time to try this.
+You could have a school maths day or maths week where mathematical opportunities are brought into all lessons – Number Confidence Week could be a good time to try this.

 1. Create a number rich environment